 I knew he was not a good cook but it happened that one of their tenants in the mixed-apartment building that they own, was a restaurant and that, for a time, they also operated a small bakery in the same building.
 Hence, while there were plenty of good foods, good talks were also awash every New Year’s Day.

-Growing-up, he would badger me -as well as the rest of my siblings and cousins – to take up courses like orthodontics, X-ray tech, baking, and always reminded me of the benefits of taking-up short courses at PCAT (the Philippine College of Arts and Trades, presently known as TUP, Technological University of the Philippines).
+Growing up, he would badger me -as well as the rest of my siblings and cousins – to take up courses like orthodontics, X-ray tech, baking, and always reminded me of the benefits of taking-up short courses at PCAT (the Philippine College of Arts and Trades, presently known as TUP, Technological University of the Philippines).

-But what I remembered best about my Tata Fidel was his passion for looking for natural methods to keep fit, trim and healthy.
+But what I remembered best about my Tata Fidel was his passion for looking for natural methods to keep fit, trim, and healthy.
 It was only a natural diversion for him after being a successful businessman that operated a battery shop and then, an auto-parts shop in Pasay City, right after World War II ended.

-He also ventured into other businesses including the small bakery as well as in small garments-making, after he semi-retired in the early 70s.
+He also ventured into other businesses including the small bakery as well as in small garment-making, after he semi-retired in the early 70s.
 These were not long after he made sure that his family was secure financially by making some brilliant real-estate investments during the years they still operated the auto-parts shop.

-He was so much into health and organic foods such that he bought a parcel of land in Plaridel, Bulacan (adjacent the Tabang Toll Booth of the North Expressway) so that he could put into practice his interests for them.
+He was so much into health and organic foods that he bought a parcel of land in Plaridel, Bulacan (adjacent to the Tabang Toll Booth of the North Expressway) so that he could put into practice his interests for them.

 Those were the days I remembered my Tata Fidel best.
-Except for a mild hearing loss that he remedied with the use of a hearing aid, he was energetic, so full of life and still very strong even when he was already in his early 80s.
+Except for a mild hearing loss that he remedied with the use of a hearing aid, he was energetic, so full of life, and still very strong even when he was already in his early 80s.
 So strong that he can still crush those bottle crowns with the force of his fingers using only one hand – while I watched with awe- at that advanced age.
 A feat I wasn’t able to accomplish at my relatively young age of 30 something or so, way back then.

 The last time I had the chance to see him was in the late 90s – times that I spent preparing to migrate here in the U.S. – and I had the opportunity to accompany him to a drugstore to get some of his medicines before he went back to Bulacan.
 I did not bother to ask him what those medicines were for.
 And, didn’t I notice any changes that he may have had on his health.
 He was, for me, the same strong and health-conscious man, continually lecturing me on the benefits of natural foods and organic medicine.